sonnyp/Disappear/README.md

 ## Known issues

-* It might take a while for your desktop to pickup the update.
+- It might take a while for your desktop to pickup the update.
-* Reinstalling an application might override your preference.
+- Reinstalling an application may override your preference.

 ## How does it work